 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-- Fat redistribution, including lipohypertrophy (viscera, breast, neck) and lipoatrophy (subcutaneous fat).
+- Fat redistribution, including lipohypertrophy (central) and lipoatrophy (predominantly face and lower limbs).

 - Insulin resistance (hyperglycaemia).

 - Dyslipidaemia (raised total cholesterol and triglycerides, lowered high-density lipoprotein (HDL) cholesterol).

 The lipodystrophy syndrome associated with antiretroviral treatment (ART) for the human immunodeficiency virus (HIV) infection has been the subject of intense research in recent years.

 The rest of this article deals with HIV-related lipodystrophy.

 HIV lipodystrophy may co-exist with other metabolic disorders associated with long-term HIV infection, such as raised serum lactate, reduced bone mineral density, hypogonadism and hypertension.
 It is important because: